Oakland County COVID-19 health order requires masks for workers

-Oakland County Executive David Coulter on Tuesday released a new public health order that requires facial coverings for all essential retail workers, to slow the spread of Coronavirus Disease 2019 (COVID-19).
+Oakland County Executive David Coulter on Tuesday announced a new public health order that requires facial coverings for all essential retail workers, to slow the spread of Coronavirus Disease 2019 (COVID-19).

 Workers at a number of Farmington and Farmington Hills grocery and drug stores already require employees to wear masks, and some have placed plexiglass screens between customers and clerks.